-- 1. Complete the internship application by the deadline date posted in the Field and Clinical Experiences Handbook. - 2.
-Have senior standing. - 3.
-Meet admission requirements to the Teacher Education Program and any additional requirements of the COE. - 4.
-Have a grade of "C" or better in all professional education and teaching field(s) courses; a 2.5 GPA in the teaching field, a 2.5 GPA in professional studies coursework, and a 2.5 GPA overall.
-Candidates also must have satisfactorily completed the required early field experiences in schools. - 5.
-Show evidence of securing a minimum of personal liability insurance commensurate with that available through membership in AEA. - 6.
-Have recommendations from major advisor and appropriate department faculty regarding competencies. - 7.
-Pass the Praxis II (subject area) exam as required by the ALSDE (if appropriate). - 8.
-Clear the ABI/FBI background check. - Under normal circumstances, no courses may be taken while completing the internship.
-In special circumstances, courses may be taken concurrently with the internship if prior written permission has been given by the Dean of the College of Education. - If a candidate has any coursework remaining on the ALSDE approved checklist, he/she may take the internship before completing the coursework only under extenuating circumstances with the prior written permission given by the Dean of the College of Education.
+- Complete the internship application by the deadline date posted in the Field and Clinical Experiences Handbook. - Have senior standing. - Meet admission requirements to the Educator Preparation Program and any additional requirements of the COE. - Have a grade of "C" or better in all professional education and teaching field(s) courses; a 2.75 GPA in the teaching field, a 2.75 GPA in professional studies coursework, and a 2.75 GPA overall.
+Candidates also must have satisfactorily completed the required early field experiences in schools. - Show evidence of securing a minimum of personal liability insurance commensurate with that available through membership in SAEA. - Have recommendations from major advisor and appropriate department faculty regarding competencies. - Pass the Praxis subject area assessment as required by the ALSDE (if appropriate). - Clear the ABI/FBI background check.

+Under normal circumstances, no courses may be taken while completing the internship.
+In special circumstances courses may be taken concurrently with the internship if prior written permission has been given by the Dean of the College of Education.

+If a candidate has any coursework remaining on the ALSDE approved checklist, he/she may take the internship before completing the coursework only under extenuating circumstances with the prior written permission given by the Dean of the College of Education.